-Remarks to the Institute Of Directors City Branch Chinese New Year of the Ox celebration on Tuesday, 16 February 2021:
+Remarks to: Institute Of Directors City Branch Chinese New Year of the Ox celebration on Tuesday, 16 February 2021:

 新年快乐, 今天晚上我很高兴见到大家。Xīnnián kuàilè, jīntiān wǎnshàng wǒ